Creating Optimized 3D Scenes

 In Qt Design Studio, the scene graph is represented by the tree-like view in Navigator.
-You can also view the hierarchy of nodes in the Text Editor view.
+You can also view the hierarchy of nodes in the Code view.
 By minimizing the size of the scene graph, you can minimize the effort needed when running the scene.
 In terms of optimization, you should avoid unnecessary groups and complex hierarchy when possible.
 Deep hierarchies with complex parenting increase the performance cost.

 The performance of your UI or scene may sometimes be bottlenecked at render time.
 Avoid this by simplifying your assets.